jfut/bettercone/.ai/AI_PROMPTS.md

    - ProjectCard

 Follow existing patterns from demo/user or demo/billing pages.
-Use useOrganization() hook for current org.
+Use authClient.useActiveOrganization() hook for active organization.
 Check permissions before mutations.
 Use shadcn/ui components only.
 ```